thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 kubectl -n argocd apply -f argocd_certificate.yaml
 ```

-### To access the ArgoCD UI create an ingress with Apisix ingressclass
+### Create ingress with Apisix to access Argocd UI
 - The backend service is configured to argocd-server port 443

 ```yaml